8 STEps to Start a Business in China

 - Claiming VAT Tax Back

 In one hand, the majority of companies coming to China brainstorm on the sales strategy part of the plan of how to explore and conquer such a huge market.
 But on the other hand, some might overlook the fact that in order to successfully operate the new company, choosing the right structure is crucial to truly achieve a solid expansion.
 To better help on your decision process, here is a list with some of the key factors that makes a WOFE one the best options in China.

-– Full control of, greater efficiency in operations, management and future development.
+- Full control of human resources, greater efficiency in operations, management and future development.

 In addition: no need of minimum registered capital, no need of office rented, and no need to physically come to China to start it.